GetTerminus/terminus-ui/terminus-ui/popover/src/popover.component.md

 ### Open on load

-If `defaultOpened` set to `true`, popover content opens up on initial load.
+The popover can be defined to open on load:

 ```html
 <button